Cluster Munition Ban Policy

 Guinea imported cluster munitions and is believed to currently possess a stockpile.
 Moldova has reported that it transferred 860 9M27K cluster munition rockets, each containing 30 fragmentation submunitions, to Guinea in the year 2000 for use in its 220mm Uragan multi-barrel rocket launchers.

-Guinea must clarify the status of the stockpile in its transparency report, which was due 30 September 2015.
-If it possesses stocks, Guinea is obligated to ensure their destruction as soon as possible—which it apparently has not done—and no later than April 2023.
+Guinea must provide an transparency report, for the convention to confirm if it possesses cluster munition stocks.
+If it does, Guinea is obligated to ensure their destruction as soon as possible and no later than 1 April 2023.